Giving Day is April 2-16

 Embers of empowerment

-Dr. Leigh Gabel, PhD, and Dr. Emma Billington, MD, FRCPC, are leading innovative research to fill a critical gap in women's health.
+Dr. Leigh Gabel, PhD, Dr. Lauren Burt, PhD, and Dr. Emma Billington, MD, FRCPC, are leading innovative research to fill a critical gap in women's health.
+Their SPARC-funded pilot study tackled bone loss during early menopause by exploring how strength training can prevent bone and muscle deterioration.

 -